mwilfer8888/data-cleaning-pandas/README.txt

 ## Problem Statement
-  Assessing the correlation between marine protected areas / shark sanctuaries and frequency of shark attacks on humans.
+  Assessing the correlation between marine protected areas/shark sanctuaries and the frequency of shark attacks on humans.

 ## Hypotheses
-- Hypothesis 1 - Shark attacks are less prevalent in Marine Protected Areas due to increased protections and more food sources.
+- Hypothesis 1 - Shark attacks are less prevalent in Marine Protected Areas due to increased protection and more food sources.
 - Hypothesis 2 - Unprovoked attacks are more prevalent in Marine Protected Areas.
 - Hypothesis 3 - Shark attacks are more prevalent in warmer seasons like spring and summer.